Peter Mutharika: Personal life

-Mutharika has two daughters and a son from his first marriage.
-His first wife, Christophine, died while the children were young.
+Mutharika has two daughters, Moyenda and Monique, and a son, Mahopela, from his first marriage.
+His first wife, Christophine, died from cancer on 1 January 1990.
 She was a Catholic from the Caribbean.

-Mutharika remained a widower for more than thirty years, but on 21 June 2014, he married Gertrude Maseko, a member of the Malawi Parliament.
+Mutharika remained a widower for more than twenty years, but on 21 June 2014, he married Gertrude Maseko, a member of the Malawi Parliament.

 Mutharika is a member of the Presbyterian Church.
-He is the younger brother of Bingu wa Mutharika, Malawi's third president.